 On April 8, 2024, the Company and Yorkville entered into the Yorkville Letter Agreement to: (1) reduce the Floor Price from \$1.28 to \$1.00; (2) waive the first monthly payment due to the Floor Price Trigger, thereby curing the Floor Price Trigger; and (3) extend the maturity date of the Convertible Notes to September 30, 2025.
 On April 12, 2024, Yorkville further agreed that, to the extent that it holds Class A Common Stock in such quantities that would prevent the Company from utilizing the SEPA solely due to the Ownership Limitation, Yorkville commits to fund an additional advance in the principal amount of \$13.0 million on the same terms and conditions as the previous advances pursuant to the Yorkville SEPA.
 On May 2, 2024, the Company and Yorkville reached an agreement to: (i) reduce the Floor Price under the Yorkville SEPA from \$1.00 to \$0.50.
 On July 11, 2024, the daily VWAP for our Class A Common Stock had been below the Floor Price for ten consecutive trading days, resulting in a Floor Price Trigger.
 On July 12, 2024, Yorkville agreed to extend the due date for the first Monthly Payment, due as a result of a Floor Price Trigger, to September 11, 2024.
 On August 13, 2024, the Company and Yorkville reached an agreement to reduce the Floor Price under the Yorkville SEPA from \$0.50 to \$0.15, thereby curing the Floor Price Trigger pursuant to the terms of the Yorkville SEPA.
+At the close of trading on October 18, 2024, the daily VWAP for the Company's Class A Common Stock was below the Floor Price for ten consecutive trading days, resulting in a Floor Price Trigger, as defined in the Convertible Notes.
+Pursuant to a letter agreement dated November 7, 2024, Yorkville has agreed that the first Monthly Payment, as defined in the Convertible Notes, would be due from the Company no sooner than December 18, 2024.
+The Convertible Notes became current on September 30, 2024, and the Company does not currently have available liquidity to satisfy said obligations.

-During both the three and six months ended June 30, 2024, the Company sold 1,809,102 shares to Yorkville pursuant to Investor Notices delivered under the Yorkville SEPA at prices between \$0.58 and \$0.84 per share, and the proceeds were used to: (i) reduce amounts owing under Yorkville Note #1 by \$0.5 million and \$0.1 million of principal and interest, respectively, and (ii) \$0.6 million of payment to reduce amounts owing under the Amended and Restated Nomura Promissory Note.
+During the three and nine months ended September 30, 2024, the Company sold 10,049,967 and 11,859,069 shares to Yorkville, respectively, pursuant to investor notices delivered under the Yorkville SEPA at prices between \$0.15 and \$0.84 per share, and the proceeds were used to: (i) reduce amounts owed under Yorkville Note #1 by \$1.3 million and \$53.6 thousand of principal and interest, respectively, for the three months ended September 30, 2024, and \$1.8 million and \$0.2 million of principal and interest, respectively, for the nine months ended September 30, 2024, and (ii) \$1.4 million and \$2.0 million of payment to reduce amounts owed under the Amended and Restated Nomura Promissory Note for the three and nine months ended September 30, 2024.